Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authentication/accesstoken/_index.md

 ---
 title: Access Token
 linktitle: Access Token
-description: Altinn uses An additional access token in the scenario where we need to authenticate the application or call a component in the Altinn Platform.
+description: Altinn uses an additional access token in the scenario where we need to authenticate the application or call a component in the Altinn Platform.
 tags: [architecture, security]
 toc: false
 ---